dev-alexh/dodge-asteroids/README.md

 # dodge-asteroids
 Dodge the Asteroid!
-Game web project is a game where the player must destroy any asteroids (or dodge them!) in their way.
+Game web project is a game where the player must avoid or destroy asteroids in their way.
 The goal is to survive as long as possible and rack up the most points.

 Languages: HTML5, CSS3, JS